-Accidents

-Accidents fall into four categories:
+5 Accidents Accidents fall into four categories:

-- Fatal

-- Major injury

-- To employees resulting in more than seven days consecutive absence

-- Other accidents

-Accidents in the first two categories should be reported immediately to:

-Worcestershire LA & Health and Safety Executive and DOWMAT

-If the accident is more than a minor one for child or adult, this is reported immediately to the Head teacher or senior teacher who will send for an ambulance if needed and contact parents.
+Fatal Major injury To employees resulting in more than seven days consecutive absence Other accidents Accidents in the first two categories should be reported immediately to: Worcestershire LA, the Health and Safety Executive and DOWMAT If the accident is more than a minor one for child or adult, this is reported immediately to the Head of School or SBM who will send for an ambulance if needed and contact parents.
 When in doubt, staff are trained to contact parents/guardians.

-Other accidents

-These are the accidents, which more commonly occur in school.
+Other accidents These are the accidents, which more commonly occur in school.
 The following procedures must be followed:

-- Always fill in the accident book for minor injuries - If a child has a bump on the head a letter home and/or a head bump sticker depending on the severity on presentation and after monitoring.
-Letters are kept in the office. - Parents are informed by telephone, letter or verbally.
+Always fill in the accident book for minor injuries If a child has a bump on the head a letter home and/or a head bump sticker/wristband depending on the severity on presentation and after monitoring.
+Letters are kept in the office.
+Parents are informed by telephone, letter or verbally.
+Major Injuries Fatality Fracture (including break, chip, and crack) other than to fingers, thumbs, toes, nose.
+Amputation.